-IELTS Test Centres make every effort to cater to test takers with special needs.
-If you require a modified version of the test you must give the Test Centre three months’ notice.
-This notice period is necessary for the modified test version to be prepared.
-If your circumstances require special administrative arrangements to be made, e.g. extra time, you must give the test centre six weeks' notice.
+If you require a modified version of IELTS, you must give the test centre three months’ notice.
+If your circumstances require special arrangements to be made, e.g. extra time, you must give the test centre six weeks' notice.

 Special arrangements include the following:

 Please contact your local test centre as soon as possible. if you have special needs that may require a modified IELTS test version.

 Do you have a disability or special requirements?

 We have a number of ways to help IELTS test takers who have special requirements, such as:

 If you cannot see, partially sighted or have problems seeing, we may be able to help you take your IELTS test.

 The IELTS test includes a Listening and a Speaking test.
 If you have hearing or speaking difficulties, we may be able to help you take your exam.